sandro-h/sibylgo/README.md

 It lets you write TODO list as you want (within the bounds of the syntax).
 You can add arbitrary additional text and comments to the todos.
 The application will never reformat your TODO file, so you have full control of it.

-**Disclaimer:** This tool is for my own personal use.
-Feedback and requests are welcome, but not necessarily acted upon.
+**Disclaimer: This tool is for my own personal use.
+Feedback and requests are welcome, but not necessarily acted upon.**

+## Features

+* Simple, human-readable text format
+* Hierarchical todos, recurring todos, arbitrary todo comments
+* VSCode extension to view & edit your todo.txt with format highlighting
+* VSCode commands to `clean` and `trash` done todos. `clean` moves them to end of file, `trash` moves them to todo-trash.txt
+* VSCode preview panel with overview of upcoming todos and kanban-ish new/waiting/in progress board.
+* VSCode creates links for JIRA ticket keys.
+* Reminder mails for due todos
+* Automatic todo for open Bitbucket Server PRs to review.
+* MS Outlook integration to add dated todos as private calendar events.
+* Simple local HTML calendar page
+* git-based **local** backups: on save and daily

+## Limitations

+* Limited support for time-of-day.
+Almost all features ignore time-of-day, the core granularity is days.
+Time of day is just an information for the user.
+* No built-in device syncing (but todo.txt file can be synced with standard file sharing services, e.g. Dropbox)
+* No mobile app (though you can view & edit the todo.txt in a mobile text editor)

 ## Components